 Animal Welfare Ambassadors Program

-In 2024, we also launched the Animal Welfare Ambassadors program, aiming to promote awareness, training, and create a focal point on the topic within the units.
-The ambassadors are responsible for representing and advocating for animal welfare within the unit across all production segments, strengthening the culture, creating and sharing related best practices, engaging teams, and monitoring innovations in the field.
-In 2024, we held the first meeting of ambassadors, where around 30 of them gathered to discuss best practices, opportunities, and how to strengthen the culture of animal welfare.
+In 2024, we also launched the Animal Welfare Ambassadors Program, aimed at recognizing, training, and establishing a focal point on the topic within each facility.
+The ambassadors are responsible for representing and driving animal welfare initiatives across all production segments of their unit, strengthening the culture, creating and sharing related best practices, engaging teams, and keeping up with innovations in the field.
+In 2024, we held the first ambassadors’ meeting, where around 30 of them gathered to discuss best practices, opportunities, and ways to further embed animal welfare culture across the organization.

 Animal Welfare Professionals